Play-Forms: Recent Works by Partha Pratim Deb

 Biography of the Artist

 Partha Pratim Deb was born in 1943 in Sylhet District, now in Bangladesh, to a mathematician father.
 The family migrated to Agartala, Tripura, in 1948, soon after the Partition – where he completed his school education.
 In Agartala, he received private training in painting from renowned artist Shailesh Chandra Deb Barma, a disciple of Nandalal Bose.
-Deb later studied fine arts at Kala Bhavana, Visva Bharati, Santiniketan, and MS University, Baroda.
-As a distinguished teacher, he taught painting at Rabindra Bharati University for over three decades, retiring as the Dean of the Faculty of Visual Arts in 2005.
+Deb later studied fine arts at Kala Bhavana, Visva Bharati, Santiniketan, and MS University, BarodaBetween 1972 and 2005, he taught painting at Rabindra Bharati University and served as the Dean of the Faculty of Visual Arts, RBU from 1998 to 2003.
 Deb has been the subject of numerous solo exhibitions, including Gestures at Emami Art Gallery, Kolkata (2020); Aicon Gallery, New York (2006); Play for Joy of Seeing at Aakriti Art Gallery, Kolkata (2006); Birla Academy of Art & Culture, Kolkata (1997); and Academy of Fine Arts (1974, 1976, 1978).
 His work has also been showcased in various duo and group exhibitions, such as Leela at Aakriti Art Gallery, Kolkata (2009), Indian Surrealism, Diversified Fantasy, Endangered Earth at Aakriti Art Gallery, Kolkata (2008); Glimpses of Contemporary Bengal Art at Birla Academy of Art and Culture (Kolkata, 2006); Folk in Modern at Aakriti Art Gallery (Kolkata, 2006); Lines at Birla Academy of Art & Culture (Kolkata, 2005); New Wave in Bengal Art at Akar Prakar (Kolkata, 2005); Contemporary Art Exhibition at Chitrakoot Art Gallery (Kolkata, 2002); and Art of Bengal at CIMA (Kolkata, 2000), among others.
 A member of Painter's Orchestra, an artists' group in Kolkata, Partha Pratim Deb lives and works in Kolkata.